IDMNYU/DM1123-VFS-FA16-DUFF/dm1123_vfs_end_of_semester_deliverables.md

 * 12 End of Semester Book - Final

 and files:
-* Letter of Video to Next Cohort
+* Letter or Video to Next Cohort
 * End of Semester PDF

 If you're creating a book also include: